che3sy/Free_Fiveable_Questions/README.md

 6. Follow the prompts
 7. The csv with all the questions will be saved in the fiveable folder :)

+if u dont understand or got some error just ask chatgpt and send git link

 # Else (you care how it works):
 ___